HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-library-preparation.md

 ![Figure 2](/rfcs/images/0000-lib_prep_rfc_fig2.png)

-**Figure 2**: Processing data files separately inflates UMI counts.
+**Figure 2: Processing data files separately inflates UMI counts**.
 A) Two transcripts - each with a unique UMI barcode - for gene A are amplified during library preparation, and the library preparation is sequenced twice to produce two sets of files.
 B) Files are processed together, and UMI barcodes are collapsed to produce a count of 2 for gene A. C) Files are processed separately, and UMI barcodes are collapsed separately to produce a count of 1 for gene A in the first set of files and 2 for gene A in the second set of files, resulting in an overall count of 3 for gene A (overestimation).

 ---